 As a Christian, I was taught that all virtue comes from God.
 I was taught that people are naturally awful and despicable and that the only thing that can enable them to be virtuous is the indwelling presence of the Holy Spirit.
 Both of these ideas come from the Bible, not from some later perversion of Christian tradition.But like the other two, this claim becomes meaningless once you read the disclaimers in the fine print.
 Besides the numerous promises that this inner presence will produce a laundry list of virtues (love being chief among them), at one point the Bible even goes on to say things like:

 God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.

 Watch how easily promises like this become meaningless: When a Christian exemplifies virtuous behavior, they say it was because “Jesus lives inside her.”
 God provided a way out of temptation.
 But then whenever a Christian displays poor judgment or moral turpitude, this cannot be a failure of God to deliver on his promise.
 It is emphasized at moments like this that God can empower a person’s moral choices through the guidance of this invisible occupant, but it’s still up to you to choose to “let” him enable you to do it.
 “Don’t forget about free will, now!” they will say.

 That bending is what bothered me.
 It should bother any rational person.
-It sends up red flags to me when I see this compulsion to bend over backwards and perform interpretational gymnastics to ensure that these beliefs remain undisturbed, immune to critique.
+It sent up red flags to me when I finally recognized this compulsion to bend over backwards, performing interpretational gymnastics to ensure that these beliefs remain undisturbed—immune to critique.
 Most people of faith don’t even recognize when they’re doing this because they learned this skill at a very young age, or else because they learned it at a time when they were made vulnerable under the pressure of some emotionally charged life circumstances.
 I know that’s how it worked for me.